Arranging a Funeral

 Providing details about the person who has died

 Before a funeral director can begin arranging a funeral, they will need certain information about your loved one.
-A funeral cannot be held before a person’s death is registered, something most usually done by a relative, but part of a funeral director’s role is to undertake other paperwork involved in arranging a cremation or burial.
+A funeral cannot be held before registering the person’s death, something most usually done by a relative, but part of a funeral director’s role is to undertake other paperwork involved in arranging a cremation or burial.

 Your funeral director will need to know: